New Zealand is not a small country but a large village” ~ Peter Jackson.

 Of course, having lived in Wellington myself I would definitely recommend at least spending a few days here.
 The “world’s coolest little capital” has loads for you to see and do, not to mention Welly’s always ready to blow you away with her natural beauty!
 Click here to read more about what you can see and do in New Zealand’s stunning capital city.

-Where to stay: QT Museum Wellington Apartments
+Where to stay in Wellington: QT Museum Wellington Apartments

 So, which destinations will you add to your North Island road trip?